fatfish-lab/aquarium-documentation/src/api/introduction.md

 It's is completely abstract, their is no mention of Project, Shots, Tasks, etc. You interact with items and edges.

-> If you want a more easy start, you should look at the [python module](./modules/python.md).
+> If you want a more easy start, you should look at the [python module](./modules/python/index.md).
 We added project related functions, helping you get your shots, assigned tasks, ...

 There are some endpoints dedicated to specific actions, like permissions, sso, administration, ...

-## What's Aquarium's nodal ?
+## What's Aquarium's nodal structure ?

 All the data in Aquarium is stored in a nodal way : items are connected to each other using edges.
 It's a way to represent a graph.